 Emergency notices will be issued when a crime alert or campus emergency alert is determined to be an imminent threat and the notice to be immediately required.
-The Director of Environmental Health, Safety & Security will contact the Vice President for Business Affairs, the Vice President for Student and Academic Affairs, and the College President.
+The Vice President for Business Affairs will contact the Vice President for Student and Academic Affairs, the College President and University Police Department - Northern Command.
 They will be notified of the immediate threat and emergency response and approve issuing the emergency notice.
-Should the Director be unavailable the Security Supervisor and the on-duty security staff will make the notification.
-Upon approval of the emergency notification, the Director of Facilities will be notified to begin any necessary equipment shut down or staff assis-tance based on the type of emergency.
-Should the Director be absent they will be notified of the emergency situation as soon as possible.
+Should the Vice President for Business Affairs be unavailable the Security Supervisor and the on-duty security staff will make the notification.
+Upon approval of the emergency notification, the Director of Facilities will be notified to begin any necessary equipment shut down or staff assistance based on the type of emergency.